MOST EXPENSIVE BASEBALL CARDS 1991

 The second is the highly coveted 1909-11 T206 Honus Wagner card, considered the Mona Lisa of collectibles.
 In 1991, a PSA 2 graded Wagner sold for $64,000, then a record price for any card.
 The incredible rarity and mystique surrounding the legendary Wagner, who burned most of his cards for being made without permission, have etched it into collecting lore.
 A PSA Good 2.5 Wagner card reached $6.6 million in a public sale in August 2021, proving its status as the undisputed king of cards.

-Read also: SHIPPING BOXES FOR BASEBALL CARDS
+Read also: ARE 1980 BASEBALL CARDS WORTH ANYTHING

 While no 1991 rookie could reach the astronomical values of the Mantle and Wagner, they showed what top cards from the past were capable of.
 It inspired many collectors to pursue high grade vintage as investments.
 Prices throughout the entire collecting industry grew rapidly in the early 90s.
 Sets like 1933 Goudey, 1952 Topps, and 1956 Topps became firm favorites chasing that vintage buzz.
 The massive amounts paid established a new paradigm that cards could be valuable commodities, not just childhood games and memories.